bentalebahmed/BlueUnity/README.md

 Also see this video: https://www.youtube.com/watch?v=H3llkatHt1E (the sound is low sorry for that)

-if you want to edit the plugin and adapt it on your needs, check the "Android Studio src" file that contains the code of the plugin
+If you want to edit the plugin and adapt it on your needs, check the "Android Studio src" file that contains the code of the plugin, check this video by CWGTech on Creating an Android plugin for Unity3D (https://www.youtube.com/watch?v=bmNMugkOQBI&list=WL&index=2&t=171s)

 ## Installation